|Get your colonoscopy in 4 easy steps!|

 Why is the cost of a colonoscopy significantly lower through the program?

-ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable.
+ColonoscopyAssist was founded on the principle that more people will get screened if the procedure is made affordable and a known cost.
 The cost of the procedure is kept low through the program to encourage underinsured individuals to get screened.
 The rate is achieved through physicians and facilities that accept a discounted rate because they believe in the mission of the program.
 The wonderful physicians that participate in the program are the real ones to thank.

 Will the procedure hurt?

 How do I get started?

 Getting started is simple.
 Visit our Request an Appointment page.